-In this example of a real phishing email that we detected (left) the phishers are trying to imitate the brand Amazon with the aim of getting users to click the yellow call to action button.
-This will take the user to a fake page where their password credentials will be captured.
-Some of you will notice that they have spelt customers and instructions incorrectly.
-Most would assume that they are uneducated and prone to mistakes.
+We detected a recent real-life phishing email where scammers were trying to imitate the brand Amazon.
+The aim is getting users to click a yellow call to action button that will take them to a fake login page where their password credentials will be captured.
+In the email, some people would notice that they have spelt ‘customers’ and ‘instructions’ incorrectly.
+Most would assume the scammers are simply uneducated and prone to mistakes.

-However, just as likely that it is a filter to separate those readers who speed read and those who don’t.
-If you don’t notice this mistake you are more likely click the link and follow the next set of instructions that comes after.
-The filters other aim is to appear so obvious that the users who do notice the mistake decide it is so obvious that it’s not worth reporting.
+However, it’s just as likely that this was a filter to separate those readers who speed read and those who don’t.
+If you don’t notice this mistake, you’re much more likely to click the link and follow the next set of instructions too.
+The other purpose of misspelling is to appear so obvious that the users who do notice the mistake decide it’s so obvious that it’s not worth reporting.
 This allows the phishing page to remain up and active for longer before being noticed by the authorities.

 The lure of metrics